-These decisions are critical to the long term success of a school, college or university and should NOT be made on opinions, thoughts and anecdotes when demographic analysis can help you answer these questions with reliable facts and data at hand.
+These decisions are critical to the long term success of a school, college or university and should NOT be made on opinions, thoughts and anecdotes when demographic analysis can help you answer these questions with reliable facts, data and reporting.

-The sooner that well-informed decisions can be made, the sooner that education providers can get back to educating students effectively.
+The sooner that well-informed decisions can be made, the sooner education providers can get back to educating students.